 Foreign ownership of internet-based businesses, such as provider of internet data centers services, are subject to restrictions under current PRC laws and regulations.
 Neither we nor our subsidiaries own any equity interest in Shanghai Xiao-i.
 Instead, we control and receive the economic benefits of Shanghai Xiao-i's business operation through the VIE Agreements.
+We, through our WFOE, have the full and exclusive right to manage and direct all cash flow and assets of the VIE and to direct and administrate the financial affairs and daily operation of Shanghai Xiao-i.
+Shanghai Xiao-i pays service fees to WFOE in an amount determined by WFOE in WFOE's sole discretion.
+If Shanghai Xiao-i is unable to pay the service fees due to the actual managing situation, with the written consent of WFOE, the unpaid part of the service fees in the previous fiscal year can be deferred to the end of the next year and settled together.
+During the validity of the VIE Agreements, we will bear all the economic benefits and risks arising from the business of Shanghai Xiao-i and its subsidiaries.
+WFOE will provide financial support to Shanghai Xiao-i or its subsidiaries in the event of a loss or serious operational difficulties.
 The VIE structure is used to provide investors with exposure to foreign investment in China-base companies where Chinese law prohibits direct foreign investments in certain industries.
-The VIE Agreements allow Shanghai Xiao-i to (i) exercise control over the VIE, (ii) receive substantially all of the economic benefits of the VIE, and (iii) have an exclusive option to purchase all or part of the equity interests and assets in the VIE when and to the extent permitted by PRC law.
+The VIE Agreements allow Xiao-I to (i) exercise control over the VIE, (ii) receive substantially all of the economic benefits of the VIE and the VIE's subsidiaries and bears all the economic risks arising from the business of the VIE and the VIE's subsidiaries, (iii) provide financial support to the VIE or the VIE's subsidiaries, and (iv) have an exclusive option to purchase all or part of the equity interests and assets in the VIE when and to the extent permitted by PRC law.

-As a result of these contractual arrangements, we are regarded as the primary beneficiary of the VIE and hence consolidate financial results of the VIE and its subsidiaries into our consolidated financial statements under U.S. GAAP.
+As a result of these contractual arrangements, we are regarded as the primary beneficiary of the VIE for accounting purposes and hence consolidate financial results of the VIE and its subsidiaries into our consolidated financial statements under U.S. GAAP.
 For a detailed discussion of these contractual arrangements, see "Prospectus Summary - Our History and Corporate Structure."
 For the avoidance of any doubt, any references to control or benefits that accrue to us because of Shanghai Xiao-i refer only to the conditions satisfied for consolidation of Shanghai Xiao-i under U.S. GAAP and it is not an entity in which we own any equity.